 - (a) The Village and the County agree that the mutual referral of subdivision, development, and redesignation applications and other information is essential to the proper administration of the Intermunicipal Development Plan. - (b) Both municipalities agree to engage in continual communication as one of the most effective means of averting or minimizing intermunicipal conflict. - (c) The protocols and procedures that have been established for the "County of Vermilion River and the Villages of Kitscoty, Marwayne, Dewberry, and Paradise Valley Intermunicipal Liaison Committee" (ILC) Technical and Steering Committees in the ILC Terms of Reference, as amended, will be adhered to in the administration and implementation of this IDP.
-Either the ILC Steering or Technical Committee may request more information in relation to any application or intermunicipal matter brought before it in order to render an informed decision or recommendation. - (d) Further to Sub-section (a)(a), the County and the Village should consider requiring that all subdivision applications received within the IDP, or within certain areas of the IDP, be referred to the ILC Steering and/or Technical Committee prior to being accepted by the respective subdivision authorities as a completed application. - (e) The Village and the County will mutually refer comments for the following within the IDP Area: - all proposed site development plans and area structure plans, including proposed amendments to such plans; - all applications for land use redesignation, subdivision, and dedication or disposition of environmental, municipal and/or school reserves, public utility lots, or road allowances;
+Either the ILC Steering or Technical Committee may request more information in relation to any application or intermunicipal matter brought before it in order to render an informed decision or recommendation. - (d) Further to Section 5.4(a), the County and the Village should consider requiring that all subdivision applications received within the IDP, or within certain areas of the IDP, be referred to the ILC Steering and/or Technical Committee prior to being accepted by the respective subdivision authorities as a completed application. - (e) The Village and the County will mutually refer comments for the following within the IDP Area: - all proposed site development plans and area structure plans, including proposed amendments to such plans; - ii. all applications for land use redesignation, subdivision, and dedication or disposition of environmental, municipal and/or school reserves, public utility lots, or road allowances; - iii. all applications for development permits, including renewals, for permitted or discretionary uses, and variances; and - iv. any additional information with respect to land or services within the IDP Area or any intermunicipal matter that might be requested by either municipality. - (f) In the event that either municipality does not reply within, or request an extension to respond, the maximum response period of two (2) weeks for any intermunicipal circulation, it may be assumed that the responding municipality has no comment or objection to the referred matter.